-39 shows a process where a variety of colored lines become a single plane of those three colors which then returns to the manifold, one and the same thing.
-I am thinking once again of the tree that looks like a condensed point when seen from a distance but reveof external space (the lines) into one plane which unifies yellow, red and blue within itself and then reopens to the expanded external space of the lines.
+The process which links together in a dynamic structure multiplicity and unity is at the same time one of progressive internalization of external space (the lines) into one plane which unifies yellow, red and blue within itself and then reopens to the expanded external space of the lines.
 The color of the lines (yellow) is the one that is most internalized within the unitary plane.
-"Through the internalization of what is known as matter and through externalization of what is known as spirit - until now too separte! - matter-spirit becomes
+"Through the internalization of what is known as matter and through externalization of what is known as spirit - until now too separte! - matter-spirit becomes a unity."
+(Mondrian)